Skip to Main Content

 The discussion covered a number of important topics, including how to engage effectively and safely, and how to get the most from social media.
 Each blog has a summary at the bottom, however here are some quick highlights:

 • Be authentic - people value personality and insight into what's happening behind the scenes.
-Just make sure you stay safe in the amount of information you share.
+Just make sure you stay safe with the amount of information you share.

 • Think about which platform you're using and what it can help you do.
 Sharing your content in a way that leverages the strengths of both the platform and your skills and research helps to build followings.